AlextheYounga/us-federal-code/usc/title-16-conservation/chapter-1-national-parks-military-parks-monuments-and-seashores/subchapter-i-national-park-service/sec-14.md

 #### Effective Date of Repeal ####

 Repeal effective Jan.
 1, 1965, see section 1(a) of Pub.
-L. 88–578, set out as an Effective Date note under section 460l–4 of this title.
+L. 88–578, set out in part as an Effective Date of 1964 Amendment note under section 460d of this title.